Diptych varieties. II: Polar varieties

-In \cite{BR1} we introduced {\em diptych varieties}.
-Each is an affine 6-fold $V_{ABLM}$ arising as a 4-parameter deformation of a reducible Gorenstein toric surface $T=S_0\cup S_1\cup S_2\cup S_3$ that is a cycle of four affine toric components meeting along their 1-dimensional strata, with the four deformation parameters smoothing the four axes of transverse intersections of the cycle.
-A diptych variety is characterised by three natural numbers $d,e,k$, that arise from the underlying combinatorics as a 2-step recurrent continued fraction $[d,e,d,\dots]$ to $k$ terms. \cite{BR1}, Theorem~1.1 asserts that a diptych variety exists for any choice of $d,e,k$ (with bounds on $k$ when $de\le3$), and proves it for $de>4$ with $d,e\ge 2$.
-The cases $de>4$ with $d$ or $e=1$ are treated by similar methods in \cite{BR3}.
-This paper constructs diptych varieties in the remaining cases $de\le4$, fulfilling the promise of \cite{BR1}, Theorem~1.1.
+For completeness, we give some details in \S\ref{s!dip1} of what we understand by a diptych variety; in brief, each is an affine 6-fold $V_{ABLM}$ arising as a 4-parameter deformation of a {\em tent}, a reducible Gorenstein toric surface consisting of a cycle $T=S_0\cup S_1\cup S_2\cup S_3$ of four affine toric components meeting along their 1-dimensional strata; the four deformation parameters smooth the axes of transverse intersections of the cycle.
+A diptych variety is characterised by three natural numbers $d,e,k$, or by a 2-step recurrent continued fraction $[d,e,d,\dots]$ to $k$ terms -- of course, these correspond to the $d,e,k$ of Mori's continued division algorithm.

+Theorem~1.1 of \cite{BR1} asserts that a diptych variety exists for any $d,e,k$ (with the bounds of \cite{BR1}, Theorem~3.3, (3.7) on $k$ in the cases $de\le3$).
+In the main case $de>4$ and $d,e\ge2$, we proved this in \cite{BR1}, Section~5.
+In \cite{BR3} we treat the cases $de>4$ with $d$ or $e=1$ using variants of the same methods.
+This paper constructs diptych varieties in the remaining cases $de\le4$, fulfilling the promise of \cite{BR1}, Theorem~1.1, and providing key varieties for the remaining extremal neighbourhoods of Type~A.